AdaCore/langkit-query-language/user_manual/source/language_reference.rst

 For the time being, *it has no side effects*, which is intended since the purpose of LKQL is strictly to express queries.

-Data types
+Data Types
 ----------

 LKQL has a very limited number of data types for the moment.
 Here are the current data types:

-Basic data types
+Basic Data Types
 ^^^^^^^^^^^^^^^^

 * Integers: Very often used as parameters in queries, supports simple